Xilinx/Vitis-AI/dsa/XVDPU-TRD/README.md

 Changing platform needs to modify 3 files: 'vitis_prj/Makefile', 'vitis_prj/scripts/xvdpu_aie_noc.py', and 'vitis_prj/scripts/postlink.tcl'.

+**Note:** If the target platform is based on ES1 device, please check the known issue about the workaround for ES1 device.

 1) 'vitis_prj/Makefile':
 - Change the path of 'xpfm' file for varibale 'PLATFORM'
 ```